Want to learn more about how GitHub can take the stress out of shipping secure code?

 Depending on the configuration of the manifest, new vulnerabilities can be introduced.
 Let’s see some of those.

-external_connectable property
+The external_connectable

-The external_connectable property allows an extension to be connected to by a given website or extension ID.
-Here we can see how onMessageExternal/onConnectExternal can be extremely dangerous if there is a misconfiguration, as the functionality that was only meant for other extensions is now available to websites.
+can be extremely dangerous if there is a misconfiguration, as the functionality that was only meant for other extensions is now available to websites.

-Another interesting configuration property is the web_accessible_resources:
+Another interesting configuration property is the web_accessible_resources

 This property opens up an extension up to a greater attack surface by introducing two new possible attack vectors.
 If an HTML file is web accessible, then a website can load the HTML file in an iframe.
 If the page takes URL parameters and uses them in any privileged way, a malicious website may be able to make privileged actions.
 Secondly, if the HTML page allows for sensitive actions and is web accessible a clickjacking vulnerability is possible, where the website will cover the iframe and get the user to input or click on privileged operations.
 More information on clickjacking can be found on this great blog post showing an attack on Privacy Badger.